Pest management in frost-damaged vineyards

 Introduction

-The damaging weather conditions in southern Michigan vineyards this spring has created a need for growers to consider an adjusted insect and disease control program for frost-damaged vineyards.
-The comments below are intended to help growers reduce pest management costs while maintaining a program to address critical needs for vine protection.
+The recent cold weather in southern Michigan vineyards this spring has created a need for growers to consider adjusted insect and disease control programs for frost-damaged vineyards.
+The comments below are intended to help growers reduce pest management costs while maintaining a program to address critical needs for vine protection from key pests.

-Even though the current yield loss estimates are high, it should be kept in mind that the actual remaining yield potential will not become apparent until after the secondary buds have pushed and clusters have appeared.
-These guidelines are therefore dependent on managers making decisions about the level of crop remaining.
+This article was published just a few weeks after this year’s freeze damage, and the actual remaining yield potential will not become apparent until after the secondary buds have pushed and fruit set is complete.
+So, these guidelines are dependent on managers making decisions about the level of crop remaining later in the season.
 If shoots were heavily damaged by frost but there are enough clusters to harvest some fruit, the focus should be on minimizing the cost of pest management inputs while maintaining quality and yield of the remaining fruit.
 In a year with a small crop load, the foliage will easily be able to produce sufficient sugars for maturation of the fruit as well as buds and wood for next year.
 Therefore, the need to protect the foliage from damage by insects and diseases is much lower.
-In fact, increased canopy size can become a problem due to increased shading, which leads to reduced formation of fruit buds.
+In fact, increased canopy size can become a problem due to increased shading, which leads to reduced formation of fruit buds for next year.

 Scouting